Zingo3245/Zingo3245.github.io/project/README.md

 ## Milestones

-### October 19: Decide on your project
+### February 05: Decide on your project

-By October 19 you will be expected to:
+By February 05, you will be expected to:

  * have talked with me about your project idea(s) and made a decision about what you're going to do.
 I can help you to choose between different ideas, advise you on the appropriate scope for your project, and ensure that your project question might reasonably be answerable using the data science tools and techniques taught in the course.